jzzvid/vegan_compendium/cuban-black-beans.md

 - cilantro

 ## Preparation
 1:  Heat oil in dutch oven.
 Add in onion, garlic, and chilies.
 Saute on medium-high heat for three minutes.
-Add in cumin, coriander, and sambal ulek.
+Add in liquid smoke, cumin, coriander, and sambal ulek.
 Saute another three minutes or until onions are translucent and the peppers soft.

 2:  Add in the powdered mushrooms and stock base.
 Mix well then add in the water and cover.
 Bring to a boil then simmer one hour on medium-low heat.
 Stir periodically to ensure bottom of the pan does not burn.
 Add in oregano during the last fifteen minutes of cooking.